Brain Wave: Plot summary

-At the end of the Cretaceous period, Earth moved into an energy-damping field in space.
-As long as Earth was in this field, all conductors became more insulating.
+At the end of the Cretaceous period, Earth moved into an energy-dampening field in space.
+While Earth was in this field, all conductors became more insulating, dramatically lowering the intelligence of all animal life by inhibiting the function of neurons.
 As a result, almost all of the life on Earth with neurons died off, causing the Cretaceous–Paleogene extinction event.
 The ones that survived passed on their genes for sufficiently capable neurons to deal with the new circumstance.
 Now in modern times, Earth suddenly moves out of the field.
 Within weeks all animal life on Earth becomes about 5 times as intelligent.
 The novel goes through the triumphs and tribulations of various people and non-human animals on Earth after this event.

 The book opens with a lyrical description of a rabbit, stuck inside a trap, becoming able to reason his way out.
 This is a common theme in the book.
-Animal traps are based on the idea that the animals cannot reason their way out of them.
-When the animals get the ability to reason, they start escaping.
+Traps, cages, and fences are based on the inability of animals to reason their way out of them.
+When the animals gain the ability to reason, they start escaping.

-Institutions which seemed to be vital to human society, such as a money economy and centralized government, disappear in North America; while Africans, with the assistance of now well armed gorillas, overcome colonial rule, and Chinese rebel against the Communist government.
-However, some of the means by which people cope with the "Change" are inventing new anti-scientific religions such as the Third Ba'al, or adopting pseudo-science.
+Institutions which seemed to be vital to human society, such as a money economy and centralized government, disappear in North America.
+Africans, with the assistance of intelligent apes, overcome colonial rule, while Chinese and Russians rebel against their Communist governments.
+However, some of the means by which people cope with the "Change" are by inventing new anti-scientific religions such as the Third Ba'al, or adopting pseudo-science.

-As humans develop interstellar travel, they discover no other races are as intelligent as they; other races developed pre-Change intelligence, and there was no environmental pressure to select for higher intelligence after that.
+As humans develop interstellar travel, they discover no other races are as intelligent as they; other races evolved brains while outside the dampening field.
+With no environmental pressure to select for higher intelligence, the average IQ of other races is roughly equivalent to that of pre-Change humanity.

+Eventually "normal" humanity evolves to the point where they can exert considerable mental control over their intellectual and physical processes.
+After preventing an attempt by a group of insane scientists to artificially re-create the dampening field around the Earth, humanity resolves to leave the planet in the charge of the intelligent animals and mentally-impaired humans.
+In turn, the human race will become an unseen helping hand to the multitude of other races throughout the universe.